Osteosarcoma (Osteogenic Sarcoma) in Children

 What is osteosarcoma in children?

-cells (osteoid).
-Osteosarcoma is rare, but it is the most common type of bone cancer in children and
+Osteosarcoma is very rare, but it's the most common kind of bone cancer in children and

-The cancer most often grows in the ends of long bones, especially the bottom of the
+The cancer most often grows in the ends of long bones, most often the bottom of the

 thigh bone (femur) and the top of the larger shin bone (tibia).
 The top of the upper

-arm bone (humerus) is another common place it grows.
+arm bone (humerus) close to the shoulder is another common place it starts.

 What causes osteosarcoma in a child?

 The exact cause is not known.
-The cancer may be caused by changes in the DNA of the cells.
+Cancer is caused by changes in the DNA of the cells.

-In most cases, these changes are not passed on from parents to children.
-They
+In most cases of osteosarcoma, these changes are not passed on from parents to children.

 Which children are at risk for osteosarcoma?

-A child with one of certain rare genetic cancer syndromes may be at higher risk of osteosarcoma.
+A child with certain rare genetic cancer syndromes may be at higher risk of osteosarcoma.

-Having radiation or chemotherapy treatment for other cancers also increases
+Having radiation or chemotherapy treatment for other cancers also increases the risk.

 Other risk factors for osteosarcoma include: